5 Reasons Dryanuary Sucks

 Oh, fucking hell, the list of pros goes on and on.

-Let’s just say that a period of abstinence can cheer you up and bring you down at the same time, like a honk on a crack pipe.
+Let’s just say that a period of abstinence can cheer you up and bring you down at the same time, like a night on crack.
 The Greeks have a word for this sort of thing – “agathokakological” – but I can’t see that catching on.
 I prefer ‘shitilliant’.

 ‘How are you?’